Myrmex/alatius-macronizer-api/doc.md

 ## Testing

-You can test the image by running a container from it, with a simple [docker compose script](docker-compose.yml), or via this command: `docker run --name macronizer -p 51234:105 vedph2020/macronizer`.
+You can test the image by running a container from it, with a simple [docker compose script](docker-compose.yml), starting it like `docker compose up`; or via this command: `docker run --name macronizer -p 51234:105 vedph2020/macronizer`.

 Once you have started the container, the API endpoint should be reachable from your host machine at `http://localhost:51234`: